 The extra benefits of exercise

-Activity and exercise generally are acknowledged as being beneficial to many aspects of physical and mental health, including stress and anxiety.
+Activity and exercise are generally acknowledged as being highly beneficial to many aspects of physical and mental health, including reducing stress and anxiety.
 This is because during exercise the body produces endorphins, those feel good-hormones which also act as painkillers, so undertaking any form of regular exercise could help to counteract anxiety and pain – but how do Pilates and yoga offer additional benefits?

 - Easy Endorphins